ibm-cloud-docs/Cloudant/security/access-iam.md

 ## Troubleshooting
 {: #troubleshooting-ai}

-If you have trouble by using IAM to authenticate when you make requests to your {{site.data.keyword.cloudant_short_notm}} service instance, verify your account as shown in the next section.
+If you can't use IAM to authenticate when you make requests to your {{site.data.keyword.cloudant_short_notm}} service instance, verify your account as shown in the next section.

 ### Ensure that your account is IAM enabled
 {: #ensure-your-account-is-iam-enabled-ai}